 - PPE while we currently have stock, we need to keep up stock levels for the foreseeable future and there is a risk we will not be able to meet future demand. - Local testing the funding for Arley testing is currently only until September.
-While this is our preferred approach if funding were discontinued all testing would have to be through the national scheme. - Mutual aid system this will require expanding to ensure that care homes are always adequately staffed.

-- Antibody testing: whilst NHS staff currently have access to this testing, the same is not true of social care staff.
-The CCG is currently considering options, but at present there is not enough phlebotomy capacity to undertake this wider antibody testing. - Vaccine: The usual time to develop and produce a vaccine is very long.
-Should a vaccine become available then care home staff and residents would be in the vaccine priority group. - Home care: It is recognised that this plan focuses on care home settings in the main, but the importance of care provided in people's homes is widely recognised as an area which requires some urgent ongoing focus from an infection control perspective, to include many of the key elements in this action plan.
-Work is underway to tackle some of these gaps.
+While this is our preferred approach if funding were discontinued all testing would have to be through the national scheme. - Mutual aid system this will require expanding to ensure that care homes are always adequately staffed. - Antibody testing: whilst NHS staff currently have access to this testing, the same is not true of social care staff.
+The CCG is currently looking into this, but at present there not enough phlebotomy capacity to undertake antibody testing. - Vaccine: The usual time to develop and produce a vaccine is very long.
+Should a vaccine become available then care home staff and residents would be in the vaccine priority group.